scanno/nl.scanno.mqtt/README.txt

 MQTT support for other apps / drivers

-The MQTT Client includes a simple way for other applications / drivers to use MQTT by supplying a way to subscribe to MQTT topics and sending messages to a MQTT topic.
+The MQTT Client includes a simple way for other applications / drivers to use MQTT by supplying a way to subscribe to and unsubscribe from MQTT topics and sending messages to a MQTT topic.
 This eliminates the need for the application/drivers to include their own MQTT client.